donedgardo/blog/content/blog/clean-architecture.md

 The way we execute this in code is to use of Polymorphic Interfaces.

 Most programming languages provide a way to create some abstractions.
 We can create those abstractions in our higher-level modules and implement them on lower-level modules like our controllers.
 This way, our higher-level modules don't depend on the details but instead on this interface's abstraction.
-Once our high-level modules use abstracts interfaces to control the flow of the application outwards, while also not depending on lower level modules.
+We achieve clean architecture once our high-level modules use abstract interfaces to control the flow of the application outwards while also not depending on lower-level modules.

 This principle alone will drastically improve the quality of your code and its ability to change with minimum negative impacts.

 -----

-Tomorrow we'll look into some parts of our tic-tac-toe code that violate this principle and how we fix this.

-Cheers! ❤️

-_____

 Tomorrow we'll look into some parts of our tic-tac-toe code that violate this principle and how we fix this.